ricopella/liri-node-app/README.md

        * Actors in the movie.

 4.      `node liri.js do-what-it-says`
-    * runs any commans you have run in the past
+    * runs any commands you have run in the past

 ### Packages Used